notjosse/Stokk/readme.md

 # Stokk

-This app will return data on queried stock market tickers.
-The backend will call the Nasdaq api to fetch financial data.
+This app call the Nasdaq data api to fetch historical financial data on valid Nasdaq stock tickers.

 ## Import Requirements